tarwn/lessthandot-hugo/blogs/content/posts/2009-04-02-show-message-that-ssrs-report-does-not-c.md

 Change {dataset name} to what you named your dataset.
 Click OK to save the expression and exit properties.

-In the new textbox type =”No data returned.
-Report executed on “ & Now
+In the new textbox type ="No data returned.
+Report executed on " & Now

 Like this...